Post-Mortem: A Disastrous Git Merge and the Resulting Workflow

 Closes #247

-Not everyone follows this perfectly.
-Some PRs still land with mediocre messages.
-I've decided that's fine.
-The point isn't perfection โ it's that main should be readable six months from now when someone is trying to figure out why the payment retry logic works the way it does.
+Not every PR lands with a message this clean.
+Some are still mediocre.
+Decided that's acceptable.
+The point isn't perfection โ it's that main should be readable six months from now when someone needs to understand why the payment retry logic works the way it does.

-After the initial rush of policy changes, we also added some tooling.
-Some of it stuck.
-Some of it didn't.
+After the initial wave of policy changes, we added some automation.
+Some stuck.
+Some didn't.

 {